 Lupine at Shinrin Park

 There are about 40,000 lupine in Shinrin Park.
 Shinrin Park is one of the few places around the Kanto plain that you can see such a beautiful display of the unusual flowering plant.
 With the result, the Lupine of Shinrin Park often feature on TV programs and in newspapers around this time of year.
-This year is no exception with at least two different TV channels reporting from Shinrin Park this week.
+Last year, 2021 was no exception with at least two different TV channels reporting from Shinrin Park around this time.
 They were reporting to announce the “opening” of the flowers.
-The Lupine will possibly feature again when they come into full bloom in around a weeks time.
-For the record, this year and last the Lupine (like so many other flowers) started to bloom around a week earlier than usual.
+The Lupine often feature once again when they come into full bloom around the third week in April.
+For the record, for the last three years, the Lupine (like so many other flowers) started to bloom around a week earlier than usual.
 Historically they bloom later in April and peak during Golden Week.

-The reason I mention the TV is that is thanks to one of the features on a morning show this week that I learned something new about Lupine in Japan.
+The reason I mention the TV is that is thanks to one of the features on a morning show I learned something new about Lupine in Japan.
 Lupine are called Lupinasu in Japanese.
 This I knew.
 But what I learned is that Lupine are also sometimes called “nobori fuji” in Japanese.
 Nobori is one of those ambiguous Japanese words that is hard to explain in a few words.
 But basically for the purpose of this article it can be translated as “up”.
-Fuji as in Wisteria (which is also in bloom in Saitama right now).
+Fuji as in Wisteria (which will start to come into bloom in Saitama soon).
 So a wisteria blooming upward.
 True enough if you take a photo of a mauve colored lupine and turn it upside down it does look very similar to wisteria.

 Other flowers in bloom in April in Shinrin Park